xcore/sc_can/app_can_demo/doc_quickstart/quickstart.rst

 To setup up the system:

    #.
-Connect XA-SK-ISBUS Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``STAR``.
+Connect XA-SK-ISBUS Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``TRIANGLE``.
    #.
 Connect the XTAG Adapter to Slicekit Core board, and connect XTAG-2 to the Adapter.
    #.
 Connect the XTAG-2 to host PC.
 Note that the USB cable is not provided with the Slicekit starter kit.
    #.
 Set the ``XMOS LINK`` to ``ON`` on the XTAG Adapter.